Skip to main content

 Do I need an accreditation?

-If you produce, process or transport meat, eggs, dairy, seafood or horticulture (seed sprouts) in Queensland, then you may require an accreditation with Safe Food.
+If you produce, process or transport meat, eggs, dairy, seafood or horticulture produce in Queensland, then you may require an accreditation with Safe Food.
 An accreditation is required in order to legally sell or supply your product(s) in Queensland.

 • Meat Products